freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/100_Styling/+page.md

 The [example](/Documentation/Overview/Getting_Started#example-project-startup-2)
 and [template](/Documentation/Overview/Getting_Started#template-project-startup-3) projects both contain a folder `style` that holds the SCSS files that are provided with the projects.
-There are two sets of styles that determine the look of the web application and editor, one for the light theme, and one for the dark theme.
+There are two sets of styles that determine the look of the web app and editor one for the light theme, and one for the dark theme.
 The latter can be found in the folder `style/dark`.

-The styling for the web application can be found in the following files.
+The styling for the web app can be found in the following files.

 - `_app.scss`: contains all styling common to both dark and light mode.
 - `_app-theme-light.scss`: contains the styling for the light mode.